allegro/allegro.tech/_posts/2015-03-18-testing-prod-wait-what.md

 ###Red Cucumber?
 So, we are on a prod.
 Without possibility to mock.
 With limited knowledge what do we find on next listing pages.
 What can we use?
-We have already tested listings on preprod environment with behavior tests based on jBehave and selenium.
+We have already tested listings on preprod environment with behavior tests based on jBehave and Selenium.
 We could use the same configuration but why don't use something more exotic?
-Ruby and Cucumber sounds good enough in our every day java world.
+Ruby and Cucumber sounds good enough in our every day Java world.
 We wanted something that doesn't require a lot of configuration with complicated environment and ruby seems to fulfill those requirements.
 On the other hand we got everything we need to test production listings.
 Selenium satisfied all our needs and we decided not to change it.